jamieroche1987/Tic-Tac-Toe/README.md

 ## Validators

 - I ran all of my code through css-validator and html-validator, and I was given multiple errors of Duplicate ID
 - I have since corrected these errors and run the validators again and have found no errors.
-[CSS screenshot](/assets/images/testing/cssvalidation.png) and [HTML screenshot](/assets/images/testing/htmlchecker.png)
+[CSS screenshot]() and [HTML screenshot](assets/images/testing/htmlvalidator.png)

-- See [HERE](n) for the full report on CSS Validator
+- See [HERE]() for the full report on CSS Validator
-- See [HERE]() for the home page report on HTML Validator
+- See [HERE](https://validator.w3.org/nu/?doc=https%3A%2F%2Fjamieroche1987.github.io%2Ftic-tac-toe%2F) for the home page report on HTML Validator -_ I ran all of my Javascript code through JSHint, No errors found
+  _ See [HERE](assets/images/testing/jshint1.png) (assets/images/testing/jshint2.png) (assets/images/testing/jshint3.png) for JSHint Report

 ## Lighthouse